Welcome to OmniPlan 3!

 - Chapter 1, Introduction

-- The chapter you’re perusing right now.
-Here you’ll find notes on the newest OmniPlan features, an introduction to the app, and guidance on how to get the most out of this manual.
+The chapter you’re perusing right now.
+Here you’ll find notes on the newest OmniPlan features, an introduction to the app, and guidance on how to get the most out of this manual (we think the EPUB version is a great way to read the docs).

 - Chapter 2, Getting to Know OmniPlan